mark-torres/python-stuff/automate/notes.md

 **Starting TLS Encryption**

-If you are connecting to port 587 on the SMTP server (that is, you're using TLS encryption), you’ll need to call the `starttls()` method next.
+If you are connecting to port 587 on the SMTP server (that is, you're using TLS encryption), you'll need to call the `starttls()` method next.
 This required step enables encryption for your connection.
 If you are connecting to port 465 (using SSL), then encryption is already set up, and you should skip this step.

 	>>> smtpObj.starttls()
 	(220, b'2.0.0 Ready to start TLS')